HTangl/DIDIY-Case/README.md

 # DIDIY Case
- A Layered Case Design for the DIDIY Board
+ The DIDIY case is a layered case design specifically made for the DIDIY board